toozler/RepData_PeerAssessment2/project2.md

 ## [1] 424
 ```

-Besides the above, a few selected events types were renamed to comply with the documentation's list of official storm events, as follows
+The dataset's documentation provides a list of official storm events (listed below):

 ```